Work with us to discover your path to the right college

 College admissions can be fun and your interactions with our coaches will always be informative and engaging.
 Our workshops on innovation, urbanism, social entrepreneurship and sustainability will challenge you to think of your role as a future citizen of a fast changing and inter-connected world.
 Along the way, you will learn how to build your narrative and be a successful college bound student.

 Find a collection of articles on college admissions on our blog.

 Camp Auroville.
 Participants used Auroville (an international township near Pondicherry, Tamil Nadu) as a campus and its outstanding experience in sustainable living as a curriculum for learning and personal growth.

 EdBrand students also work with Yobi Tech, a start-up that creates data analytical tools for farmers to increase and stabilize their incomes.
 They are working on its climate prediction models, which is at the core of the company's mission, as well as experimenting with autonomous 'quadcopters' and virtual reality applications for farmers.

-Our flagship workshops - Inspiring Delhi and Inspiring Kolkata - encourage students to engage in their city, understand its social issues, and execute real programs to address some of the social problems they identify in their city.
+Our flagship workshops - Inspiring Delhi and Inspiring Kolkata - encourage students to engage in their city, understand its social issues, and execute real programs to address some of the problems they identify with.
 Through curated, team exercises, students get to know their city.
 In addition to the exercises, students participate in reading group discussions, to frame what they learn.
 Under supervision of professionals, students create and implement a plan to address a local, social issue.
 By thinking through these issues, students not only grow intellectually, ethically, and philosophically, but they understand how they can think deeply about things they thought they knew well.
-We will be launching our Inspiring Singapore series this year.